 14. Avoid going out at night alone

-Again, travelling as a solo woman, I am careful about where I go after sunset.
-Of course, this will depend on the destination, but in general I try to do all of my exploring during the day and then eat out close to the hotel.
+Again, as a woman travelling alone, I am careful about where I go after sunset.
+Of course, this will depend on the destination, but I try to do all of my exploring during the day and then eat out close to the hotel.

 15. Never, ever tell strangers that you are travelling alone

 Hotel staff, who will know that you are travelling alone, can be very helpful.
-Particularly in smaller hotels, they can tend to keep an eye on you will advise on areas to avoid.
+Particularly in smaller hotels, they tend to keep an eye on you and advise on areas to avoid.